Official Website of

 In 1970, he was part of a team, from the Submarine Escape Training Tank in HMS Dolphin, to set a world record (600 feet) for escaping from a submarine.

 After a third near-death experience whilst escaping from a submarine on a routine exercise, he finally decided he had pushed his luck far enough.
 In this poignant memoir, Bill shares unforgettable fragments of both his personal and submarine life, whilst giving a harrowing glimpse of what it was like to serve in submarines of the Royal Navy amidst the clamour of the Cold War.
-Chased, harassed, and depth-charged, “SILENT AND INVISIBLE” captures the life and times of those eventful years.
+Stalked, harassed, and depth-charged, “SILENT AND INVISIBLE” captures the life and times of those eventful years.

 I